amalabey/dwm1001-gatt-client/README.md

 # Overview
-This sample demonstrate reading location data from a DWM1001 tag from it's BLE GATT interface.
+This sample demonstrate reading location data from a DWM1001 tag from it's BLE GATT interface with Python.

 ## Ubuntu BLE GATT Setup
 Follow [instructions](https://github.com/getsenic/gatt-python) to setup gatt, dbus for python in linux.

+**Note**: _Run `echo "power on" | sudo bluetoothctl` to activate bluetooth_

 ### Experiment: Read all gatt characteristics of a Tag
 Example output: